Carla Suárez Navarro: 2012: Olympics debut

 Carla Suárez Navarro was impressive in the French Open, reaching the third round.
 In the first round, Suárez Navarro comfortably beat Tamarine Tanasugarn, 6–0, 6–2.
-In the second round she faced Sesil Karatantcheva of Kazakhstan, and beat her 4–6, 6–4, 6–1.
-In the third round she lost to Yaroslava Shvedova, also from Kazakhstan, 6–4, 7–5, who had just returned from an injury.
+In the second, she faced Sesil Karatantcheva of Kazakhstan, and beat her 4–6, 6–4, 6–1.
+In the third round, she lost to Yaroslava Shvedova, also from Kazakhstan, who had just returned from an injury.

-At Wimbledon Carla Suárez Navarro only made it to the first round, but it was against fifth seed Samantha Stosur of Australia, she was defeated 1–6, 3–6.
+At Wimbledon, Carla Suárez Navarro only made it to the first round, but it was against fifth seed Samantha Stosur of Australia, she was defeated 1–6, 3–6.

 At the Italiacom Open, she reached the quarterfinals, losing to Laura Robson 4–6, 6–2, 3–6.

 At the London Olympics, she beat Samantha Stosur in a thrilling first-round match, 3–6, 7–5, 10–8, avenging her first round defeat to the Australian at Wimbledon the previous month.

 2015: Top 10 ranking

 At the Australian Open she lost in the first round to Carina Witthöft in straight sets.
 At the Indian Wells Open, she reached the quarterfinals before losing to Simona Halep in three sets.
 Her good form on the U.S. hardcourts continued with a run to her first Premier Mandatory final at Miami.
 She defeated Agnieszka Radwańska, Venus Williams and Andrea Petkovic before losing, 2–6, 0–6, in the final to Serena Williams.
 Despite this defeat she entered the top ten of the world rankings for the first time in her career.
 Another good run at the Madrid Open resulted in a quarterfinal defeat to Williams, again in straight sets.
-In Rome at the Internazionali BNL d'Italia she reached her first final at Premier 5 level.
-She recorded three victories over top ten players at the same event for the first time, with victories over Eugenie Bouchard, Petra Kvitová and Simona Halep before losing to Maria Sharapova in three sets.
+In Rome at the Italian Open, she reached her first final at Premier 5 level.
+She recorded three victories over top-ten players at the same event for the first time, with victories over Eugenie Bouchard, Petra Kvitová and Simona Halep before losing to Maria Sharapova in three sets.

 At the French Open she was seeded eighth.
-She lost to Jelena Ostapenko in the first round of Wimbledon that year, and her results for the rest of the year were inauspicious apart from reaching the quarterfinals in Moscow in October and a crushing 6–0, 6–0 victory over an injured Andrea Petkovic at Zhuhai in November.
+She lost to Jeļena Ostapenko in the first round of Wimbledon that year, and her results for the rest of the year were inauspicious apart from reaching the quarterfinals in Moscow in October and a crushing 6–0, 6–0 victory over an injured Andrea Petkovic at Zhuhai in November.
 Carla ended the year ranked 13th.